What To Do in Peru that Isn't Machu Picchu

 Choquequirao

-This is considered Machu Picchu's sister site, and it has a similar construction to Peru's most famous attraction and sits atop a mountain with stunning views of the valley.
 While Machu Picchu has become relatively easy to visit, Choquequirao certainly hasn't.
-It involves a grueling hike to the top, and the ascent in altitude can be intense, but the solitude and scenery make up for the difficulty in getting there.
+It involves a demanding hike to the top, and the ascent in altitude can be intense, but the scenery and sense of isolation make the effort worthwhile.

 Choquequirao Archaeological complex in Peru is considered a Jewel of the Andes.
 The only way to get there is to hike, making it well and truly off the beaten track.
 This remote Choquequirao Trek is one of Peru’s more difficult hikes, all be it at a lower altitude than most, but the stunning Choquequirao ruins at the end are more than worth it.